andrew/ultimate-awesome/README.md

 - [awesome-dpsg](https://github.com/mstoetzer/awesome-dpsg) - A list of Free Software, web applications and various other cool things useful for the work within the DPSG (Deutsche Pfadfinderschaft St. Georg).
 - [awesome-cell-cell-communication](https://github.com/multitalk/awesome-cell-cell-communication) - Collection of computational tools for cell-cell communication inference for single-cell and spatially resolved omics.
 - [awesome-package-management](https://github.com/nilsding/awesome-package-management) - A curated list of package managers for most languages/systems!.
+- [awesome-assistivetech](https://github.com/openassistive/awesome-assistivetech) - A curated list of 😎 awesome assistive-technology frameworks to help you develop your AT tool/system.
 - [awesome-october-cms](https://github.com/prismify/awesome-october-cms) - A curated list of awesome things related to OctoberCMS.
 - [awesome-q](https://github.com/qbists/awesome-q) - A collection of useful or interesting q libraries, curated by experienced developers.
 - [awesome-llm](https://github.com/sanjibnarzary/awesome-llm) - Curated list of open source and openly accessible large language models.